khoih-prog/EthernetWebServer_STM32/README.md

 **The default CS/SS pin is 10 for all boards, and is configurable in code.**

-If the default pin is not corect, select another CS/SS pin (e.e.
+If the default pin is not correct, select another CS/SS pin (e.e.
 D22) to use as follows:

 ```cpp
 // To override the default CS/SS pin.
 Don't use unless you know exactly which pin to use